-One of my most requested and highest rated presentations is The Chemistry of the Landing Page.
+One of my most requested and highest rated presentations for online sales is The Chemistry of the Landing Page.
 It’s part of our Conversion Course.

 The elements combine to make an effective landing page.
 Here’s the equation for a successful landing page: